-As a result of the population increasing and the business scene growing, the city has also gained greater momentum as a property investment hotspot and place to invest in buy to let.
+As a result of the population increasing, housing and transport improving, and the business scene growing, the city has also gained greater momentum as a property investment hotspot and place to invest in buy to let.
 Manchester has affordability in its favour when it comes to local housing, with much lower prices than London.
 Large numbers of private property developers are creating investment opportunities in the city and catering to the high levels of demand.

 House price growth is another reason why so many people consider investing in this city’s buy to let market.
 Property prices in Manchester and the north-west rise faster than any other UK location, with predictions for Manchester house prices to grow 57 per cent greater by 2028.

 While Manchester redevelopment is helping the city to thrive in regards to its property investment market, London’s investment market is underperforming in comparison.
 London property prices have recently been decreasing at a greater rate than other UK cities and the fastest rate in a decade, dropping by 3.8 per cent during the first three months of 2019.
 Pair this with low rental yields of 3.05 per cent and a 1.12 per cent decrease in rental price growth, and it’s clear that Manchester comes out on top compared to the capital.